Reigate and Banstead: Economy

 The economy is diverse, with a strong local service sector, city workers as most locations are easily within the London Commuter Belt, trades, a developed public/education sector and several farms concentrated towards cereal and root vegetable agriculture.
 There is an extent of woodland management.
 Several employers with an international renown are found in force in and around the two most commercial towns centres of Reigate and Redhill: including Willis Towers Watson, Just, Kimberly Clark, Travelers Group (insurance), AXA Insurance breakdown, Black & Veatch and Esure.
 Pfizer UK headquarters is by the M25 motorway in Walton-on-the-Hill.
 Notably Sutton and East Surrey Water is headquartered in Redhill and SGN in Horley.
 A choice of hotels exists in and around Horley including its adjacent neighbourhood, sometimes named independently by businesses and residents, Hookwood, on the east and north outskirts of London Gatwick Airport respectively.

-Historic Airline Companies based in the borough

 In the late 20th century the airline Dan-Air had its head office in the Newman House in Horley, and Air Europe had its head office in Reigate.